 How Lowe's Senior Builders Program Works

 To claim a Senior Builder badge and toolkit, kids need to submit their badges through Lowe’s Senior Builder Redemption Portal.
-Submission rules include:
+Submission rules include the following:

 -